 Audit

-An external audit will be performed as needed and at the time of management services change every 5 years within 4 months of the end of the fiscal year.
+An external audit will be performed as needed and at the time of management services change.
 The management company for AHVAP and the treasurer will have direct oversight of the audit process.

 The management company and treasurer will recommend to AHVAP Board for approval the selection of a firm to perform the audit.